plan4res/install/README.md

             mpi can be: OpenMPI or MPICH

         -U/--update is optional.
-It is used to force the update of one of the softwares
+It is used to force the update of one of the softwares; if this option is not used and these solvers are already installed, they will not be updated.

             software can be: coin, stopt, sms++